theforeman/pulpcore-packaging/automation/README.md

 The container is designed to be run against an empty directory, and produce a set of commits against `pulpcore-packaging` containing the generated packages.

+Any commands in this document should be executed from the `automation/` directory of the repository.

 ## Dependencies

 * podman, docker, or some other container runtime